evastgh/evastgh.github.io/_pages/ViaAlpinaGreen.md

 I highly recommend using the extremely convenient and reliable [SBB Mobile app](https://apps.apple.com/app/id294855237) to look up public transit schedules (frequency and duration of the trip) before booking lodgings that require transit.
 I bought a [half-fare card for all Swiss public transport](https://www.swiss-pass.ch/swiss-half-fare-card/) upon arrival at Zürich airport, which was a good deal as I was taking lots of public transit during my trip.
 Note: I did encounter a mishap where SBB canceled the trains that I was planning to take.
 To SBB’s credit, they only canceled the trains from 21h-00h due to engineering work.
 I was saved by a friend who lives nearby and let me crash in short notice for a night.
 Thank you, Theo.

+### Collecting stamps
+One can [order a passbook online](https://www.myswitzerland.com/en-us/experiences/summer-autumn/hiking/via-alpina/via-alpina-hiking-passbook/) and collect stamps along the hiking path.
+The exact locations are indicated on the same website under the second section.
+Note: The stamps for each mountain pass are actually located at the town immediately follows, e.g. the stamp for Foopass is in Elm.

 ### Training for the hikes
 I did my best to hike as much as possible during the 2-3 months leading up to my trip.
 In particular, I hiked every weekend with 8-13 miles and 2k-4k ft elevation gain each time.
 If I could re-do it, I would add (a) hiking for 2-3 consecutive days and (b) getting used to trekking poles to my training schedule.